twilio-professional-services/flex-project-template/README.md

 ### **plugin-flex-ts-template**

 This package is the actual flex plugin and a structure is already laid out that makes it a lot easier to work in a disributed development model.
-More details of the package structure are discussed [over here](plugin-flex-ts-template/README.md) but just now the imporant thing to understand is that the plugin has a library of examples that can be turned on or off, or if desired can be removed completely with little overhead.
+More details of the package structure are discussed [over here](plugin-flex-ts-template/README.md) the plugin has a library of examples that can be turned on or off, or if desired can be removed completely with little overhead.
 The utilities in this package are designed around the associated serverless-functions and leverage the associated flex-config.

 ### **plugin-flex-ts-template-v2**

 This package is identical in purpose to the `plugin-flex-ts-template` except its intended for flex v2 projects.
-This package is still a work in progress as we migrate the feature libraries over.
-It is functional as a package structure though.
-The intention is when kicking off a project the owner would fork the repository then delete the plugin version they are not using.
+The intention is when kicking off a project the owner would fork the repository as a template, then delete the plugin version they are not using.

 ### **serverless-functions**